inspec/inspec/docs/profiles.md

 ### Skipping a Control from a Profile

 What if one of the controls from the included profile does not apply to your environment?
 Luckily, it is not necessary to maintain a slightly-modified copy of the included profile just to delete a control.
-The `skip_control` command tells InSpec to not run a particular control.
+The `skip_control` command tells Chef InSpec to not run a particular control.

 ![Include Controls with Skip](/images/profile_inheritance/include_controls_with_skip.png)